 Numbuh Five: I don't think I can catch it, it's moving at Warp Factor Fast!

 - At the end of the Rocko's Modern Life episode "Crusin", the captain makes the cruiseship travel at its top speed setting that reads, "Wow!
 Dat's fast!".

 - In Star Trek: Prodigy, we learn that this is the big secret of the U.S.S.
 Protostar: the ship is outfitted with a Proto-Drive Engine, which uses a literal protostar to power warp drives to speeds and distances most warp engines can't.
 Its first usage had the Protostar warp 4,000 light years in only a few minutes.

 - Time Dilation alone almost certainly makes the speed of light an example of this trope.

-- Time dilation isn't the only wackiness: The faster you travel, the shorter you become; at the speed of light, you become infinitely short.
-If you were somehow able to continue increasing your speed such that you were traveling faster than the speed of light, you would start becoming longer again — while traveling perpendicular*to time.
+- Time dilation isn't the only wackiness: The faster you travel, the shorter you becomenote ; at the speed of light, you become infinitely short.
+If you were somehow able to continue increasing your speed such that you were traveling faster than the speed of light, you would start becoming longer again — while traveling perpendicular to time.note

-- In the past, people used to believe all sorts of yet-to-be-reached speeds would have dangerous and potentially fatal effects, including people a century ago thinking that travel by high-speed locomotive would leave the passengers unable to breathe.
-By high-speed, we mean 25 mph, at which speed the pressures would suck all the air out.
-At 30 mph they believed people would be sucked bodily out of the windows.
-The fear was apparently based less on the speed itself than the belief that there would be a drop in air pressure because of it.
+- In the past, people used to believe all sorts of yet-to-be-reached speeds would have dangerous and potentially fatal effects, including people two centuries ago thinking that travel by high-speed locomotive would leave the passengers unable to breathe.
+By high-speed, we mean 40 KPH (25 MPH), at which speed the pressures would suck all the air out.
+At 48 KPH (30 MPH) they believed people would be sucked bodily out of the windows.
+The fear was apparently based less on the speed itself than the belief that air pressure would drop because of it.